telerik/kendo-ui-core/docs/backwards-compatibility/2016/2016-backward-compatibility.md

 #### Breaking Changes

+* **Icons**: Icon rendering across all widgets now have unified rendering, using the `k-i-` prefix.
+Code depending on icon classes may need to change.

 * **DropDownList**: The widget will clear the applied filter when ESC key is pressed.

 * **DropDownList**: The widget will not select the focused item on focusout when list is filtered.